 - You have the point-in-time data restore, meaning you choose the version to recover.

-- Our cloud-to-cloud backup ensures that your source and backup data are kept separately.
-Your Office 365 backup data will be stored in the cloud of your choice (Amazon AWS or Google’s GCP).
+- You can keep your source data and backup data separately.
+Your Microsoft Office 365 backup data will be stored in the cloud of your choice (Amazon AWS or Google’s GCP).

-- You have advanced options to monitor data store and usage.
+- You have advanced options to monitor data storage and usage.

-- Save your time and effort with our user-friendly interface.
+- Save your time and effort with a user-friendly interface.